slindsey86/ToCShooter/SoCREADME.txt

 W A S D to move, mouse to aim.
 Bullets will auto fire on a cooldown.
 You only have 1 hit point to keep you chugging and choo-ing, so avoid those baddies like your life depends on it (because...you know...it does!)

 Baddies have a chance to drop bundles of compressed, undigested blue energy.
 After a short time floating in the Vortex they will begin to activate and turn green.
 Green energy power-ups will turn to red Volatile Reactives after floating in the Vortex for some time.
 Be careful!
-Every absorbed power up will attract more and stronger Baddies!
+Every absorbed power up will attract more and more Baddies and increase their speed!
 Balance choosing your blue and green powerups with how much chaos you can while also killing enough bosses to move to the next level before the level timer expires.
 But remember, the more you kill and the tougher the baddies, the higher your score.
 Risk = reward!!
-Baddies ALSO get faster and healthier as the timer winds down, making kills tougher and giving your train less safe space to move, grabbing too many pickups late in the level could wipe your train from the cosmos.
+Baddies ALSO get faster and spawn more as the timer winds down, making kills tougher and giving your train less safe space to move, grabbing too many pickups late in the level could wipe your train from the cosmos.
 Strategy is very important for high scoring runs.
 Getting a great level one score won't help if you die at the end while safer players move on to higher levels!

 STARTING STATS:
 	Speed: 3